nswdpc/silverstripe-security-recipe/README.md

 # Silverstripe security recipe

-A recipe for adding MFA, pwned password check, breached account check, and security reporting to a Silverstripe website.
+A recipe for adding various security-focused modules to a Silverstripe website.

 ## In this recipe